Biden sounds alarm at virtual summit about global democracy

 Biden has said passage of his ambitious domestic agenda — the $1 trillion bipartisan infrastructure bill he signed into law, as well as the roughly $2 trillion “Build Back Better Act” of social and climate change initiatives moving through the Senate — will demonstrate how democracy can improve people’s lives.

 Some advocates also want Biden to focus on other ways to shore up democracy at home.
-One early test will come Thursday as the House moves to approve the Protecting Our Democracy Act, the third in a trio of bills — alongside the Freedom to Vote Act and the John Lewis Voting Rights Act — largely backed by Democrats in Congress but stalled by Republicans in the Senate.
+One early test was coming Thursday as the House moves to approve the Protecting Our Democracy Act, the third in a trio of bills — alongside the Freedom to Vote Act and the John Lewis Voting Rights Act — largely backed by Democrats but stalled by Republicans in the Senate.

 “The United States has a thriving democracy, but it’s been hurting in recent years,” said Michael Abramowitz, the president of Freedom House, whose annual report marked a 15th consecutive year of a global democratic slide.
 “Right now, we’re going through a phase in America where it’s very difficult to get things done and to really prove that democracy can deliver.”

-Chinese officials have offered a stream of public criticism about the summit, with one senior government official even calling it a “joke.”
-They have also expressed outrage over the administration inviting Taiwan to take part in the gathering.
-China claims the self-governing island as part of its territory and objects to it having any contact on its own with foreign governments.
+Chinese officials have offered a stream of public criticism about the summit.
+They have also expressed outrage over the administration inviting Taiwan to take part.
+China claims the self-governing island as part of its territory and objects to it having contacts on its own with foreign governments.

-“The U.S. side claims that its so-called democracy summit is to defend democracy, then I can’t help asking with the most abundant and advanced medical resources and technology, how could the U.S. allow more than 800,000 of its people to die from the virus and leave nearly 50 million people suffering the COVID still?”
-China’s Foreign Ministry spokesperson Zhao Lijian said this week.
-“With such human rights tragedies, how can the U.S. defend democracy?”

-The White House declined to say how it went about deciding who was invited and who was left off the list.
+Pakistan’s Prime Minister Imran Khan declined to attend the conference.
+In a statement issued ahead of the meeting, the foreign ministry said, “We value our partnership with the U.S. which we wish to expand both bilaterally as well as in terms of regional and international cooperation.”

+Yet Pakistan’s own relationship with the U.S. has been fraught with suspicion on both sides.
+Islamabad has balked at Washington’s often-stated criticism that Pakistan has not been a reliable partner in the war on terror, accusing it of harboring the Taliban even as they fought the U.S.-led coalition.
+Pakistan says it has lost 70,000 people to the war on terror since 2001 and is ready to be a partner in peace but not in war.

+Hungarian Foreign Minister Peter Szijjarto dismissed the summit as a “domestic political-type of event” where countries whose leaders had a good relationship with Trump were not invited.

-For example, Turkey, a fellow NATO member, and Egypt, a key U.S. ally in the Middle East, were also left off.
-The Biden administration has raised human rights concerns about both nations.
+Turkey, a fellow NATO member, and Egypt, a key U.S. ally in the Middle East, were also left off.
+Iraq was the sole Arab nation invited.
+The Biden administration has raised human rights concerns about both Turkey and Egypt.
 However, Poland, which has faced criticism for undermining the independence of its judiciary and media, was invited.

-White House press secretary Jen Psaki said the invitation list was not meant to be a “stamp of approval or disapproval.”

-“It’s just meant to have a diverse range of voices and faces and representatives at the discussion,” she said.

 Send questions/comments to the editors.